Survey of COVID-19 Responses to Understand Behaviour (SCRUB)

-After each wave of data collection, we generate and disseminate an updated report to relevant policy actors.
+After each wave of data collection, we generate and disseminate an updated report to relevant policy makers.

-More than 10,000 surveys in more than 40 countries have been completed.
+More than 40,000 surveys in more than 40 countries have been completed.
 The vast majority of this data is from Australians, but we also have over 3000 responses from international sample.

 The SCRUB project is led by READI in partnership with BehaviourWorks Australia, Monash Sustainable Development Institute, Monash University and Australian Catholic University; and a group of more than 100 international researchers.